menezmethod/ref_pg/README.md

 1. **Set a master password** as an environment variable (done once during setup)
 2. **Get the API key** using this master password (done once at application startup)
-3. **Use only the API key** for all operations (creating short links, etc.)
+3. **Use the API key in all your API calls** (passed in the request body)

-> ⚠️ **Important**: The master password should ONLY be used to get the API key.
+> 🔒 **Security Best Practice**: While passing API keys in HTTP headers is standard practice in many APIs,
-> All actual operations should be performed using the API key, not the password directly.
+> our implementation requires passing the API key in the request body due to technical constraints.

 ### Getting the API Key